Eurotunnel entrusts the mid-life renovation of its Passenger Shuttles to Bombardier Transportation

 With over 69,500 employees across four business segments, Bombardier is a global leader in the transportation industry, creating innovative and game-changing planes and trains.
 Our products and services provide world-class transportation experiences that set new standards in passenger comfort, energy efficiency, reliability and safety.

 Headquartered in Montreal, Canada, Bombardier has production and engineering sites in 28 countries across the segments of Transportation, Business Aircraft, Commercial Aircraft and Aerostructures and Engineering Services.
-Bombardier shares are traded on the Toronto Stock Exchange (BBD).
-In the fiscal year ended December 31, 2017, Bombardier posted revenues of $16.2 billion US.
-News and information are available at bombardier.com or follow us on Twitter @Bombardier
+Bombardier shares are traded on the Toronto Stock Exchangeor follow us on Twitter @Bombardier

 Bombardier Contacts